 Tools are critical to all collaborative and creative efforts.
-The good ones make you more productive.
+The good collaboration tools make you more productive.
 A good tool enables and encourages creativity and collaboration.
 We’ve all had to use the bad ones and wonder every time we open them why we use them.
-Usually the answer is either “legacy” or “orders from the top.”
+Usually, the answer is either “legacy” or “orders from the top.”

 These are a few of our favorites that we are using on a daily-to-regular basis – and what makes them fall in the “good” column.